skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 #### Measuring First Paints (FP & FCP)

 Fortunately, there is also a browser API for tracking First Paint and First Contentful Paint but it's slightly more involved.
-The same approach be used above but passing the [`entryType` of `paint`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEntry/entryType#Performance_entry_type_names) to `getEntriesByType`.
+The same approach as above can be used but passing the [`entryType` of `paint`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEntry/entryType#Performance_entry_type_names) to `getEntriesByType`.